Purchase this image from the BAS image database

 If your project is completely ship-based there is no need for you to submit a Pre Award OSPQ.
 Applications should be made through the NERC Marine Facilities, details are given below.
 If your activity is both field and ship-based you will need to complete the Antarctic logistic support form (for field) and the NERC Marine Facilities forms.

 Pre Award OSPQs are considered by a Logistics Panel, convened at the BAS, with representation from BAS Operations and Logistics; NERC Head Office; and the NERC Antarctic Access Office based at BAS.
-Feedback is supplied to applicants, from NERC Head Office.
+Feedback is supplied to applicants by the Antarctic Access Office.

 Approved requests will be valid for a period of 12 months only from the date of application.